maxrolon/shopify-shipper/README.md

 </html>
 ```
 - Request ```/services/countries.js``` before your javascript bundle.
 This defines a "Countries" global that we use in this library
-- Ensure that an input with name "zip" existings with the form element
+- Ensure that an input with name "zip" existings with-in the form element
-- Ensure that an input with type "submit" existings with the form element
+- Ensure that an input with type "submit" existings with-in the form element
-- Shipping results can be rendered in the results div or overridden by a defined callback function (see below)
+- Shipping results can be rendered in an [data-type="results"] element or rendering functionality can be overridden by a defined callback function (see below)
 - Country and province selects will be added to the "select-container" or a defined element (see below)

 Javascript